“A millionaire is made ten bucks at a time” – Mr. Money Mustache

 – Not having that second beer at the Friday pub meetup – $6 per week = $312 per year

-All of a sudden, dining out, the occasional sweater, cable, expensive meat and a weekly brew represents $2,578 after-tax dollars annually.
+All of a sudden, dining out, the occasional sweater, cable, expensive meat and a weekly brew represents $2,578 post-tax-man dollars annually.

-Now I like eating out once in a while, having a latte with amazing foam art, and occasionally shopping at Whole Paycheck…erm Whole Foods- but it just shows if you don’t pay attention to these seemingly insignificant costs, they can end up being a massive siphon of your hard-earned cash.
+Now I like eating out once in a while, having a latte with amazing foam art, and occasionally satisfying my need to buy overpriced organic crackers at Whole Foods- but it just shows if you don’t pay attention to these seemingly insignificant costs, they can end up being a massive siphon of your hard-earned cash.

 2. Automatic payments – a costly convenience?